microsoft/vscode-docs/docs/editor/codebasics.md

 You can also add vertical column rulers to the editor with the `editor.rulers` setting which takes an array of column character positions where you'd like vertical rulers.

-**Q: How can I show more files in the WORKING FILES section?**
+**Q: How can I show more files in the OPEN EDITORS section?**

-**A:** You can configure the appearance of **WORKING FILES** through your [settings](/docs/customization/userandworkspace.md).
-For example, you can set the maximum number of visible files before a scroll bar appears via the `explorer.workingFiles.maxVisible` setting and whether the **WORKING FILES** section should dynamically set its height via `explorer.workingFiles.dynamicHeight`.
+**A:** You can configure the appearance of **OPEN EDITORS** through your [settings](/docs/customization/userandworkspace.md).
+For example, you can set the maximum number of visible files before a scroll bar appears via the `explorer.openEditors.visible` setting and whether the **OPEN EDITORS** section should dynamically set its height via `explorer.openEditors.dynamicHeight`.